Our thinking

 Sectoral scope

-As noted above, there are no specific statutes or regulations in Australia that directly regulate AI.
-Accordingly, there is little to no guidance on any specific sectoral scope at this stage.
+As noted above, there are no wide-reaching AI technology-specific statutes or regulations in Australia.
 To date, the focus of the Consultation, Interim Response and Proposals Paper has not been sector-specific, and it is expected that any AI-specific regulations will apply across all sectors of the Australian economy.

 Compliance roles